 Photo: Christian Perret/Swiss Tourism

-Opened in 1889, this railway near Lake Lucerne winds its way over 4km and 1,635m elevation change from Alpnachstad to Pilatus Kulm, reaching a maximum gradient of 48 percent.
+Opened in 1889, this railway near Lake Lucerne winds its way over 4km and 1,635m elevation change from Alpnachstad to Pilatus Kulm, reaching a maximum gradient of 48 degrees.
 Its max speed is 9km/hr.

 3. World’s longest staircase: Niesen